geosimlab/accessibility/README.md

 # The algorithms employed in the ACCESSIBILITY plugin

--   We employ the modified RAPTOR algorithm for estimating the PT accessibility.
+-   We employ the modified RAPTOR algorithm for estimating the PT accessibility based on [https://github.com/transnetlab/transit-routing](https://github.com/transnetlab/transit-routing).
 -   To estimate accessibility with the private car we employ Dijkstra algorithm, also with modifications.